mi0iou/RPi_Wobbulator/README.txt

 revised accordingly.

-An additional user selectable "Bias" feature has been added to the GUI which allows the user to choose whether or not to compensatefor any bias on the output signal from the detector stage.
+An additional user selectable "Bias" feature has been added to the GUI which allows the user to choose whether or not to compensate for any bias on the output signal from the detector stage.

-Update V2
+UPDATE v2.0

 Edits by Tony Abbey for >10 speed-up and continuous looping until STOP button pressed.
-# ADC now runs at 60 SPS and 14 bits in one-shot mode
-# Also added initialisation of frequency scan values
+ADC now runs at 60 SPS and 14 bits in one-shot mode Also added initialisation of frequency scan value

+UPDATE v2.1

+Code was modified to clear the display between each cycle of the frequency sweep, thus emulating the behaviour of a conventional wobbulator more closely.
+This should make the software more useful when it is used to adjust tunable filters.
+Other minor changes included deleting of debugging code used to display status of various variables on the console window during execution.
+Default frequency sweep paramaters were also changed.